minprog/app-studio/40 Projects/45 Restaurant Revisited/Assignment.md

         ft.replace(R.id.fragment_container, fragment, "ATagForYourFragment");
         ft.commit();

-- Pick a `Fragment` to attach that has a widget in it that you can see (ie not an empty `ListView`), so that we can verify that it shows up in your app when you run it.
-You can also temporarily add something to your fragment's layout XML for testing purposes.
-- Go to your `Fragment` class, comment out all code within the class except the `onViewCreated` and the constructor, and verify that your code compiles and doesn't crash (Tip, you can comment out multiple lines of code using `CTRL + /`).

-## Step 5: Managing multiple Fragments
-- Coming Soon

-## Step 6: Communication between your Fragments and Activity
+## Step 6: Functinalities of CategoriesFragment
-- To ensure communication between your `Activity` and `Fragment` instance, we will make use of an `Interface` class.
+- Make sure that your `MainActivity` attaches this fragment on startup.
+- In the `CategoriesFragment`, use [Volley](/android/volley) to load categories from the API, and store these in a list.
+- You can connect your list to your `ListView` in the fragment by simply using `this.setListAdapter()` because the whole fragment counts as a list.
+- Override the onclick method for `CategoriesFragment` to go to `MenuFragment`, and pass on the category that was clicked:

+        MenuFragment menuFragment = new MenuFragment();
+        Bundle args = new Bundle();
+        args.putString("category", s);
+        menuFragment.setArguments(args);

+        getFragmentManager()
+                .beginTransaction()
+                .replace(R.id.fragment_container, menuFragment)
+                .addToBackStack(null)
+                .commit();

+## Step 7: Functionalities of MenuFragment
+- Extract the category that was clicked on.
+You can use the `Bundle` item that the `onCreate()` in the `MenuFragment` receives to do so.
+- In the fragment, once again use [Volley](/android/volley) to download the menu data from the API.
+- Using our onclick method, extract the data necessary to store the item clicked in an order, as clicking the items in the `MenuFragment` should add them to the order.
+The adding of items itself will be handled later, using our database which we implement further down the road.

+## Step 8: Creating our OrderFragment TODO
+- Add `OrderFragment` inheriting from `DialogFragment` for showing order.
+- Add OptionsMenu to the `MainActivity`:

+        public boolean onCreateOptionsMenu(Menu menu) {
+            MenuInflater inflater = getMenuInflater();
+            inflater.inflate(R.menu.actions, menu);
+            return super.onCreateOptionsMenu(menu);
+        }
+        public boolean onOptionsItemSelected(MenuItem item) {
+            switch (item.getItemId()) {
+                case R.id.place_order:
+                    ...
+            }
+        }
+- Handle clicking **cancel** in `OrderFragment`:

+        Button b = (Button) v.findViewById(R.id.cancel_button);
+        b.setOnClickListener(this);

+        @Override
+        public void onClick(View view) {
+            switch (view.getId()) {
+                ...
+            }
+        }

+## Step 9: Connecting OrderFragment to our activity
+- TODO

-## Step XX: Creating the database classes
+## Step 10: Creating the database classes
-To store our user's order, we will use a SQLite table.
+To store our user's order, we will use a [SQLite][/android/sqlite] table.
 This allows us to easily store all data: the product id, name, price and amount ordered.

 - Create a class `RestoDatabase` inheriting from `android.database.sqlite.SQLiteOpenHelper`.
 - Use **CTRL-I** to add `onCreate()` and `onUpgrade()`.
 Add code to create the `order_items` table (in `onCreate`) and to drop it (in `onUpgrade`).